cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 {% badge /img/badges/leonard-kleinrock-dissertation.png 140 https://www.lk.cs.ucla.edu/data/files/Kleinrock/Information%20Flow%20in%20Large%20Communication%20Nets.pdf %}

 Most sources agree that the internet was created in the 1960s by [ARPANET](https://en.wikipedia.org/wiki/ARPANET), a research project supported by the [DARPA](https://en.wikipedia.org/wiki/DARPA) agency in the United States.[^2]
-The concept of the internet itself dates back to the first paper about packet switching written in 1961 by the american engineer [Leonard Kleinrock](https://www.lk.cs.ucla.edu/index.html).
+The concept of "the internet" itself dates back to the first paper about packet switching written in 1961 by the american engineer [Leonard Kleinrock](https://www.lk.cs.ucla.edu/index.html).
-In his PhD thesis titled “Information Flow in Large Communication Nets”, he proposed a network of computers that could send data to each other.
+In his PhD thesis titled “[Information Flow in Large Communication Nets](https://historyofinformation.com/detail.php?id=788),” he proposed **a network of computers** that could send data to each other.
-And that's what the internet is at its core.
+That's exactly what the modern internet does at its core!

 The internet and the web, while often used interchangeably, refer to different concepts.
-The internet is the global network of interconnected computers that can communicate with each other.
+The internet is the global network of interconnected computers that can communicate with each other by agreeing to use some kind of protocol.
+For example, the [Internet Protocol (IP)](https://en.wikipedia.org/wiki/Internet_Protocol) is the most used to transmit data across the internet.
-Here the sense of "global" is important, as it transcends geographical barriers between countries (the most restrictive network is called "intranet" instead).[^4]
+Here the sense of "global" is key, as it transcends geographical barriers between countries (a more restrictive version is called "intranet" instead).[^4]

 The internet is built thanks to physical infrastructure [like submarine cables](http://thescienceexplorer.com/technology/our-wi-fi-world-internet-still-depends-undersea-cables), which are crucial for its operation.
-The web, on the other hand, is the information accessed via the internet.
+The web, on the other hand, refers to the information that can be accessed through the internet.
 It consists of the protocols and technologies designed to support data transfer between servers.
-Essentially, the web is just one of several services that utilize the internet infrastructure to disseminate information (e.g., file transfer services, email, VoIP, or streaming platforms).
+Essentially, the web is just one of several services that utilize the internet infrastructure to disseminate information.
+But note that there are other services as well, such as file transfer services, email, VoIP, or streaming platforms.

 [//]: # (Submarine cable map)
 <figure class="jb_picture">
-  {% responsive_image width: "50%" border: "1px solid #808080" path: img/posts/2024/2024-01-12/submarine-cable-map.png alt: "Submarine cable map" %}
+  {% responsive_image width: "50%" border: "1px solid #808080" path: img/posts/2024/2024-04-27/submarine-cable-map.png alt: "Submarine cable map" %}
   <figcaption class="stroke">
     Figure 1.
-The internet, originated in 1961, is now mostly driven by submarine cables, not satellites. <a href="https://www.submarinecablemap.com/">Source</a>
+The internet, originated in 1961, is now mostly driven by submarine cables, not satellites.
+This could be a good point to justify the mess of cables in my desk, the whole world cannot get rid of them! <a href="https://www.submarinecablemap.com/">Source</a>
   </figcaption>
 </figure>

 The idea of global internet has been around since the early 1970s.
 However, initially accessing documents remotely involved complex processes using services such as [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol), [NNTP](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol), and the [Gopher protocol](https://en.wikipedia.org/wiki/Gopher_(protocol)).
-These protocols, still in use today, provide a simple directory structure from which users can navigate and select files to download, but they do not support direct viewing.
+These protocols, still in use today, provide a simple directory structure from which users can navigate and select files to download, but they do not support direct viewing of the information being transferred.
-This limitation highlighted the need for a new protocol that would enable users to view documents directly through software, leading to the creation of the World Wide Web (WWW).
+This limitation highlighted the need for a new protocol that would enable users to render documents directly through dedicated software applications.
+It was this (probably) the main incentive that led to the creation of the World Wide Web (WWW).
 Today's WWW is predominantly made up of HTML documents and other resources, interconnected through [URLs](https://en.wikipedia.org/wiki/URL).
-These resources are accessed and retrieved using a wonderful piece of software called "web browsers", which communicate back and forward with the internet servers.
+These resources are accessed and retrieved using a wonderful piece of software called "web browsers," which communicate back and forward with the internet servers and display the content to the end users.

 ## Web Browsers

-In the early 1990s, the development of web browsers rapidly transformed the internet, coming from a niche academic tool into a mainstream technology.
-Sir [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee),[^3] at CERN, created the first web browser and editor named "[WorldWideWeb](https://en.wikipedia.org/wiki/WorldWideWeb)," later renamed "Nexus," in 1990 (another poof that long camel cased names are a bad idea).
+In the early 1990s, the development of web browsers rapidly transformed the internet.[^6] Sir [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee),[^3] at CERN, created the first web browser and editor named "[WorldWideWeb](https://en.wikipedia.org/wiki/WorldWideWeb)," later renamed "Nexus," in 1990 (another poof that long camel cased names are a bad idea in general).
-This browser, which initially ran on the [NeXTSTEP operating system](https://en.wikipedia.org/wiki/NeXTSTEP) (you're right, the OS of the NeXT Computer founded by Steve Jobs that didn't go anywhere, same for the browser).
+This browser, which initially ran on the [NeXTSTEP operating system](https://en.wikipedia.org/wiki/NeXTSTEP) (yeah, that's the OS of the NeXT Computer founded by Steve Jobs, which didn't go anywhere, as neither the browser did).
 It laid the groundwork for the public web by allowing users to both browse and edit web pages.
 By February 1992, Berners-Lee's team at CERN released the [Line Mode Browser](https://en.wikipedia.org/wiki/Line_Mode_Browser), the first multi-platform browser.
 Between 1992 and 1995, several browsers such as Viola, Mosaic, Cello, Netscape Navigator, Opera, and Internet Explorer 1.0 were launched, dramatically opening up internet access to anyone with a computer and a landline.

 [//]: # (Web browser Nexus in 1994)
 <figure class="jb_picture">
-  {% responsive_image width: "50%" border: "1px solid #808080" path: img/posts/2024/2024-01-12/nexus-web-browser.png alt: "Submarine cable map" %}
+  {% responsive_image width: "50%" border: "1px solid #808080" path: img/posts/2024/2024-04-27/nexus-web-browser.png alt: "Submarine cable map" %}
   <figcaption class="stroke">
     Figure 2.
-Nexus, the first web browser, as in 1994. <a href="https://digital-archaeology.org/the-nexus-browser/">Source</a>
+Nexus, the first web browser, as it was in 1994.
+It didn't make it, despite its cool name. <a href="https://digital-archaeology.org/the-nexus-browser/">Source</a>
   </figcaption>
 </figure>

+Web browsers have evolved to become complex software systems over the last decades (e.g., Firefox has Chrome reported have roughly [30M](https://openhub.net/p/firefox) and [40M](https://openhub.net/p/chrome/analyses/latest/languages_summary) LoC, respectively).
-Browsers are capable of handling not just text and images, but also running comprehensive applications like video players, 3D animations, and PDF document.
+This has made them capable of handling not just text and images, but also running complex applications like real-time video games, 3D animations, and PDF documents.
-Over the last decades, they have evolved into complex software systems (e.g., Firefox has Chrome reported have roughly [30M](https://openhub.net/p/firefox) and [40M](https://openhub.net/p/chrome/analyses/latest/languages_summary) LoC, respectively).
+It required a lot of engineering effort to make this possible through web technologies.
 For example, the [V8 JavaScript Engine](https://v8.dev/) included in Chrome is renowned for its high performance due to just-in-time (JIT) compilation, efficient garbage collection, and optimizations for real-time execution in web browsers.

 ## Web Technologies

 Initially created in the 1990s to link research papers via "hyperlinks," the web quickly grew beyond its academic origins.
-The world's first website and web server were hosted at CERN with the address [info.cern.ch](https://info.cern.ch/).
-The very first web page can still be visited at [the project website](https://info.cern.ch/hypertext/WWW/TheProject.html).
-On April 30th of 1993, the CERN issued a [public statement](https://home.cern/science/computing/birth-web/licensing-web) relinquishing all intellectual property rights to the World Wide Web.
+The world's first website and web server were hosted at CERN.[^7] On April 30th of 1993, the CERN issued a [public statement](https://home.cern/science/computing/birth-web/licensing-web) relinquishing all intellectual property rights to the World Wide Web.
 Thus making it freely accessible without any fees.
 This decision fostered an environment of unrestricted expansion and innovation in web technologies.
 Berners-Lee left CERN in October 1994 to form the [World Wide Web Consortium (W3C)](https://www.w3.org/), which today includes around 500 member organizations from around the world.
-The W3C works to create standards for web development and serves as a forum for discussing web usage.
+The W3C works to create standards for web development and serves as a forum for discussing web usage and development globally.

 [//]: # (First page of Tim Berners-Lee's proposal for the World Wide Web in March 1989)
 <figure class="jb_picture">
-  {% responsive_image width: "50%" border: "1px solid #808080" path: img/posts/2024/2024-01-12/first-www-proposal.png alt: "Tim Berners-Lee's proposal for the World Wide Web" %}
+  {% responsive_image width: "50%" border: "1px solid #808080" path: img/posts/2024/2024-04-27/first-www-proposal.png alt: "Tim Berners-Lee's proposal for the World Wide Web" %}
   <figcaption class="stroke">
     Figure 3.
 Figure in the first page of Tim Berners-Lee's proposal for the World Wide Web in March 1989. <a href="https://www.w3.org/History/1989/proposal.html">Source</a>
   </figcaption>